What is UCAS?

-A personal statement is a great way to showcase what your personal qualities are, your skills and your passions.
-Crucially, it gives you a platform to demonstrate to your future tutors and lecturers how right you are for your chosen course.
+Crucially, it gives you a platform to demonstrate to your future tutors and lecturers how you are right for your chosen course.

-- Think about what gets you excited about the course you are applying for and just start writing – you’ll be amazed how effective it is simply getting all your thoughts on paper
+• Think about what gets you excited about the course you are applying for and just start writing - you will be amazed at how effective it is to get all your thoughts on paper.

 In summary, strive to make your statement authentic, a good combination of head and heart that encapsulates your enthusiasm.
 Take your time, and you’ll produce something special, something that sums up what you are all about.

 Writing a personal statement for your university application can be daunting, but it needn’t be.
 We normally suggest that you complete this section once you have selected your university course choices, as this will allow you to tailor your personal statement.
 You should explain your motivation for applying to University.
 It is important to showcase your drive and passion for the subject area in question, and any skills or experience you may have which will help you be a successful student.